Search

 Let’s recap the main points of this blog post.

-There are several advantages for interleaving with respect to A/B testing:
+There are several advantages to interleaving with respect to A/B testing:

 • Reduces variance: in the interleaving approach, unlike A/B testing, there isn’t a separation of the users in groups.
 Here the same user evaluates at the same time both the models, making it possible to execute a direct comparison between them.
 This approach overcomes the problem of the users’ variance that can come out with the query traffic separation.

 • More sensitive: due to the high user variance, the A/B testing is also less sensitive to differences between models.
-The small is the difference between models, the more difficult it is to evaluate the variation.
+The smaller the difference between models, the more difficult it is to evaluate the variation.

 • Less traffic: due to less sensitivity, the A/B testing requires much more traffic than interleaving to achieve the same result.
 We need to analyze many user interactions to understand if the obtained results are reliable.